 In August 1997, Quantum entered into a five-year synthetic lease agreement with a group of financial institutions (collectively, the "lessor") for the construction and lease of a campus facility in Colorado Springs, Colorado, comprised of three buildings.
-The campus was the center of the DLT business' operations until the transfer in fiscal year 2002 of tape drive production to Penang, Malaysia.
+The campus was the center of the DLTtape® business' operations until the transfer of tape drive production to Penang, Malaysia in fiscal year 2002.
 The Colorado Springs facility now houses only administrative, research and development, procurement resources and testing operations located in one of the three buildings.
-The lease is accounted for as an operating lease in accordance with SFAS No. 13 Accounting for Leases.
+With respect to the other two buildings, which are not in use by Quantum, one is vacant and one has been 60% sublet pursuant to a sublease agreement dated August 2004.
+The lease for the three buildings is accounted for as an operating lease in accordance with SFAS No. 13 Accounting for Leases.

 In December 2002, Quantum renegotiated this lease, which now expires in December 2007.
-The total minimum lease payments from the second quarter of fiscal year 2005 until the scheduled expiration date in December 2007 are estimated to be approximately \$4.1 million and approximate the lessor's debt interest service costs.
+The total minimum lease payments from the second quarter of fiscal year 2005 until the scheduled expiration date in December 2007 are estimated to be approximately \$4.4 million and approximate the lessor's debt interest service costs.
 The minimum lease payments will fluctuate depending on short-term interest rates.

 The lease is secured by a standby letter of credit issued under Quantum's revolving line of credit and a blanket lien on all of the assets of Quantum.
-The revolving line of credit expires in March 2006 and at that time Quantum could be required to post cash collateral to secure the lease, unless other financial arrangements are made that are acceptable to the lessor.
+The revolving line of credit expires in March 2006.
+At that time Quantum could be required to post cash collateral to secure the lease, unless other financial arrangements are made that are acceptable to the lessor.

 The lease commitment requires Quantum to maintain specified financial covenants.
-If in future quarters Quantum were to fail to comply with these financial covenants and was unable to obtain a waiver, or amend the lease, for such non-compliance, the lessor could terminate the lease.
+If in future quarters Quantum were to fail to comply with these financial covenants and was unable to obtain a waiver, or amend the lease, for such noncompliance, the lessor could terminate the lease.
 This could result in Quantum having to purchase and/or cause a third party to purchase the facilities promptly and potentially at a substantial discount to their current appraised value.
 There is a cross default provision between this facility and the credit line facility (refer to Note 9 "Credit Agreements, Short-Term Debt and Convertible Subordinated Debt") such that a default on one facility constitutes a default on the other facility.